Units (band): Critical response

-Alternative press publisher V. Vale called the Units "the first San Francisco band to perform using no guitars", The Units were referred to as "Punks playing keyboards" in an article in "The San Francisco Examiner" in 1979, and the Los Angeles music critic Kickboy Face of the fanzine Slash wrote of a Units performance, "That night, watching the Units pound their machines into submission, I knew that another clichéd concept of mine was biting the dust once and for all.
+Alternative press publisher V. Vale called Units "the first San Francisco band to perform using no guitars", Units were referred to as "Punks playing keyboards" in an article in "The San Francisco Examiner" in 1979, and the Los Angeles music critic Kickboy Face of the fanzine Slash wrote of a Units performance, "That night, watching the Units pound their machines into submission, I knew that another clichéd concept of mine was biting the dust once and for all.
 I also knew that there probably was a future to rock n roll after all, and that future did not necessarily include anything resembling guitars."

 Later releases

 In 2005, Ryser signed a licensing contract with EMI.
 Once again, the recordings were not released.
 In 2007, the record label Golden Goose released a 12" remix of "High Pressure Days" by DJ Garth.
-In the same year, the Italian record label, Mediane, released Daniele Baldelli – Cosmic - The Original, a double album that included the original and remixed versions of The Units "The Right Man".
+In the same year, the Italian record label, Mediane, released Daniele Baldelli – Cosmic - The Original, a double album that included the original and remixed versions of Units' "The Right Man".

-In 2009, the Community Library label released a 21-song compilation album by the Units entitled The History of The Units that included a booklet "The Unit Training Manual".
+In 2009, the Community Library label released a 21-song compilation album by Units entitled The History of The Units that included a booklet "The Unit Training Manual".
 In June that year, a 12" single of "High Pressure Days" was released on the German label Relish with remixes alongside the original version.

 In February 2010, a 12" EP was released on the UK label Hungry Beat Recordings including Rory Phillips remix of "High Pressure Days".
 The same month, Phillips's remix of "High Pressure Days" was included on a compilation, Mylo – The Return Of Mylo on the Mixmag label.
 The CD was also on the cover of Mixmag magazine.
 Similarly, Rough Trade Records included "High Pressure Days" on their Counter Culture 09 double album.

 In April 2011, The Dark Entries music label from San Francisco released Bart - Bay Area Retrograde (Vol. 1), a 12" compilation that included "Mission".
 An EP was released on the French label Robsoul Recordings, which included two remixes of "High Pressure Days" by Phil Weeks.

-In 2011 The Opilec Music label from Italy released The Units - Connections, a triple boxed set of 25 songs written by The Units, that were remixed by over 40 international DJs, producers and bands from 13 different countries, including Electro Italo Disco pioneers Daniele Baldelli, Klein + M.B.O., N.O.I.A. and Alexander Robotnick.
-It included a download card of extra tracks for a total of 52 remixed songs of The Units.
+In 2011 The Opilec Music label from Italy released The Units - Connections, a triple boxed set of 25 songs written by Units, that were remixed by over 40 international DJs, producers and bands from 13 different countries, including Electro Italo Disco pioneers Daniele Baldelli, Klein + M.B.O., N.O.I.A. and Alexander Robotnick.
+It included a download card of extra tracks for a total of 52 remixed songs of Units.

 In 2012, The Opilec Music label from Italy released an EP. with three songs written by The Units and remixed by Todd Terje from Norway and I-Robots from Italy.
 The same year, The Opilec Music label from Italy released two songs by The Units on the We Are Opilec compilation.
 Also the Tsugi Sampler label from France released the Ivan Smagghe – A Walk In The Woods With Ivan Smagghe that included a remix of "High Pressure Days" by Todd Terje.